 Updated July 2, 2019.

-As discussed in Your Guide to Understanding High Blood Pressure, it’s relatively easy to control your blood pressure.
+It’s relatively easy to control your blood pressure.
 You and your health care provider can work together to manage hypertension very effectively with lifestyle changes as well as medication, if necessary.
 Hypertension treatment is one of the great triumphs of modern medicine; blood pressure medications come with few significant side effects, and their use is a major contributor to lower rates of heart attack and stroke.
 Here’s what you need to know about managing your blood pressure.

 7 Heart-Healthy Habits That Lower High Blood Pressure